Well Tech srl

 Status

-In some places, partial pulverization of the plaster was also observed, caused by biological agents in addition to the factors previously mentioned.
-Furthermore, the vaults required extradosal reinforcement to increase their load-bearing capacity and solve problems of connection between the parts, lightening the sides and redistributing the loads.
-The roofing of the castle was deteriorated, with tiles, roof tiles, tiles and tiles damaged or missing.
-The gutters and downspouts required replacement or insertion where absent.
-The restoration interventions addressed these problems in a systematic way.
-To consolidate the walls, pressure injections of MACFLOW type paste were carried out and profiled iron bars were used to reinforce the architraves of doors and windows.
-The eroded parts were consolidated with microinjections of acrylic resins and protected with water-repellent acrylic resins.
-For the consolidation of the vaults, an extradosal reinforcement was implemented, aimed at increasing the load-bearing capacity and solving problems of connection between the parts, lightening the supports and redistributing the loads.
+In some areas, partial pulverization of the plaster was also observed, caused by biological agents in addition to the factors previously mentioned.
+The vaults also required extrados reinforcement to increase their load-bearing capacity and resolve problems with the connection between the parts, lighten the abutments, and redistribute the loads.
+The castle's roofing was deteriorated, with damaged or missing tiles, roof tiles, and flat tiles.
+The gutters and downpipes required replacement or addition where missing.
+The restoration work addressed these issues systematically.
+To consolidate the walls, pressure injections of MACFLOW paste were used, and profiled iron bars were used to reinforce the door and window lintels.
+The eroded areas were consolidated with micro-injections of acrylic resins and protected with water-repellent acrylic resins.
+To consolidate the vaults, an extradosal reinforcement was implemented, aimed at increasing their load-bearing capacity and solving problems of connection between the parts, lightening the abutments and redistributing the loads.

-The roof covering was removed and replaced, dismantling the large wooden armor of the roof and recovering the reusable material.
-The second frame with planking was arranged and the recovered tiles were repositioned, integrating them with new material with similar characteristics.
-Gutters and downspouts were also replaced or inserted where missing.
-As regards the attics, the floors were removed, together with the underlying screed, up to the boarding.
-A new chestnut wood plank was inserted, arranged orthogonally to the existing one and connected to it by screws.
-The double crossed plank was then connected to the load-bearing beams using large screws and steel distribution plates.
-The beams were sanded, cleaned and, if necessary, replaced.
-Finally, an electro-welded mesh was laid and a subfloor screed was cast in cement mortar, separated from the wood by waterproof membranes.
-These restoration interventions aimed at preserving the structural integrity of the castle, improving its safety and functionality in view of its new use as a cultural and training centre.
+The roof covering was removed and replaced, dismantling the large wooden roof framework and recovering the reusable material.
+The second framework was installed with planking, and the recovered tiles were repositioned, integrating them with new material of similar characteristics.
+Missing gutters and downspouts were also replaced or inserted.
+As for the attics, the flooring was removed, along with the underlying screed, down to the planking.
+A new chestnut wood planking was installed, positioned orthogonally to the existing one and connected to it with screws.
+The double crossed planking was then connected to the load-bearing beams with large screws and steel distribution plates.
+The beams were sanded, cleaned, and, where necessary, replaced.
+Finally, an electro-welded mesh was laid and a cement mortar sub-screed was poured, separated from the wood by waterproof membranes.
+These restoration interventions aimed to preserve the castle's structural integrity, improving its safety and functionality in view of its new use as a cultural and educational center.